-Current corrections for the VM2000 hypervisor can also be made online without interrupting operation.
-For more information, ask your service representative.
+Current corrections for the VM2000 hypervisor can also be made online by the Customer Service without interrupting operation.

 3.5 Setting the VM2000 parameters in the parameter service

 The parameters of VM2000 are set in the startup parameter file of BS2000 OSD/BC.
 The following parameters can be entered between the lines /BEGIN VM2000 and /EOF: